apify/n8n-nodes-apify-content-crawler/README.md

 This configuration is required for our service's trigger functionality to work correctly.

-By default, when running locally n8n generates webhook URLs using `localhost`, which external services cannot reach.
+By default, when running n8n locally, it generates webhook URLs using `localhost`, which external services cannot reach.
 To fix this:

 1. **Set your webhook URL**
 In the same shell or Docker environment where n8n runs, export the `WEBHOOK_URL` to a publicly-accessible address.
 For example: